Tough choices for GOP over a Postal Service Trump belittles | Politics

 DeJoy on Friday told a Senate committee that the Postal Service is committed to delivering election mail "securely and on-time," but he said he has no plans to restore mailboxes or reverse other agency cuts made since he took over in June.
 Republicans say Democrats are exaggerating long-running Postal Service problems to rev up their own voters.
 Illustrating the political advantage they perceive, House Speaker Nancy Pelosi, D-Calif., said in a fundraising letter Friday that she's "disgusted right alongside you watching President Trump and his Republicans undermine and sabotage our Post Office."
 The issue has left GOP lawmakers in an uncomfortable spot.

 "The president is not totally wrong" because mail-in voting is less secure than in-person voting, said Sen. Roy Blunt, R-Mo., a member of the Senate GOP leadership who doesn't face reelection this year.
 "But to talk about it is also not totally helpful."
-Democrats are playing offense.
-Democrat Gina Ortiz Jones, seeking an open GOP House seat in west Texas, talks about delayed mail delivery of prescription drugs to veterans.
-Former Colorado Gov. John Hickenlooper, the Democrat challenging GOP Sen. Cory Gardner for his seat, says Gardner has chosen "cowardly silence" rather than confronting Trump over the Postal Service.
+Democrats are playing offence.
+Democrat Gina Ortiz Jones, seeking an open GOP House seat in West Texas, talks about delayed mail delivery of prescription drugs to veterans.
+Former Colorado Gov John Hickenlooper, the Democrat challenging GOP Sen. Cory Gardner for his seat, says Gardner has chosen "cowardly silence" rather than confronting Trump over the Postal Service.

 That's weakened the Postal Service during a pandemic, says the announcer, who asks, "Susan Collins, how could you let this happen?"
 Collins faces a tight reelection race.
 Last month, she and Sen. Dianne Feinstein, D-Calif., introduced legislation providing up to USD 25 billion and telling the agency to produce a plan for fixing its long-term finances.

 Davis said Democrats have exaggerated the Postal Service's problems but added in an interview, "There's a lot of us who think the Postal Service deserves some funds right now."
-Former Rep. Tom Davis, R-Va., accused Democrats of stoking fear to energize voters.
+Former Rep Tom Davis, R-Va., accused Democrats of stoking fear to energise voters.
+But the former head of the House Republican political organization said GOP lawmakers should back extra funding if it fits their districts' needs.
+"In a pandemic, of course, you want to make it easier to vote, you don't want to be seen as suppressing voters," he said.
+"No politician wants to be seen as that."

 ALSO READ